 - Boot it into Safe Mode

-Note: Ensure that your Mac has a minimum 9 GB of free space.
+Note: Ensure that your Mac has a minimum of 9 GB of free space.
 And, don’t forget to remove all third-party Kexts and extensions.

 - Your Mac Apps Crashes/They Says “Damaged and Can’t Be Opened”

 Don’t panic if your apps crash or you see a “Damaged and Can’t Be Opened” error after installing macOS Sierra.
 There are several techniques you can try to bypass this problem.

 a)Try to hold the command + option keys while launching the apps.
 Update the apps by checking the developer’s website.